Small Web Design Changes Can Make a Big Difference

 6. Freshen Up The Copy

 Now, you might be wondering what copywriting has to do with web design.
 But the reality is, website copy is just as important as the imagery.
-The entire point of web site copy is to motivate users to perform an action of some kind.
+The entire point of website copy is to motivate users to act as some kind.
 Perhaps that will be to read additional blog articles, complete a purchase, or some other action.

 Well, good web design has the same goal.
 Web design and copywriting go hand in hand.

-Much like choosing imagery, there is a solid set of best practices you can follow when writing copy for your site.
+Much like choosing imagery, you can follow a solid set of best practices when writing copy for your site.